hacktuarial/hacktuarial.github.io/resume.md

 * Research new features, evaluate them in backtesting, run A/B tests, and try to beat the incumbent algorithm
 * Increased revenue by $8 million per year by quantifying style
 * Develop end-to-end data science pipelines in R and Python using AWS, Docker, and Jenkins
+* Use causal inference to analyze effects of complex experiments
 * Improve software engineering skills by using logging, click, handling errors, and writing tests